tthkit2020/CSS-Grid-Responsive-Task/README.md

 # TARpe19

 Use the layout mockups from the repository to create a fully responsive web site to advertise a Halloween party catering service
+* The web site must have a main section with a short company introduction
 * The catering service provides three packages:
  - Basic: snacks and beverages.
 Price $100
  - Standard: snacks, beverages and costumes.
 Price $300